A new restaurant from Tom Oldroyd, formerly Chef Director for the Polpo group.

 One serious caveat is needed about the upstairs room, which is easy enough on the eye, with its walls painted in Stiffkey Blue, manufactured by the ubiquitous Farrow & Ball, but extremely narrow.
 People facing the side walls will feel the presence of the passing waiters, and their chair might bump that of the person sitting behind them.
 The corner tables towards the back may also make you feel squeezed.
 On a Saturday lunch not long after opening, these were not desperate problems.
 As the place gets busier, be prepared.
 And you can be sure that Oldroyd is going to get busier, because it’s one of the best new openings of the year.

-OLDROYD opened its doors on 9th July 2015 at 344 Upper Street, just off Camden passage and Islington Green.
+We opened our doors in 2015 on Upper Street, just off Camden passage and Islington Green.
 The restaurant offers a daily changing European menu built around the best seasonal British ingredients.

 "I really hope Oldroyd will become an integral part of the Islington dining scene, offering relaxed service and delicious food to locals and visitors alike" - Tom Oldroyd